groovy-tutorial/groovy-tutorial/manuscript/08/08_10_AccessModifiers.md

 # Access Modifiers {#chaccessmodifiers}
 Classes are used to embody an abstraction of some real or virtual entity.
-You can probably guess what a `BankAccount` or a `EmailMessage` class embodies.
+You can probably guess what a `BankAccount` or an `EmailMessage` class embodies.
 In some cases we might be happy for other code to change a value held in a class instance or to run a method.
 However, in the case of a `BankAccount` class we are likely to need some sort of _information hiding_ that moderates what other code is allowed to do:

 * The `balance` field shouldn't be directly accessible.
 Rather, two methods `deposit` and `withdrawal` have to be used.
 * The `withdrawal` method should not allow you take take out more money than the current balance.